 What Should I Avoid Doing After LASIK?

-LASIK is a refractive surgery which utilizes laser technology to correct imperfections in your cornea.
+LASIK eye surgery is a refractive surgery which utilizes laser technology to correct imperfections in your cornea.
 The procedure works wonders to improve vision problems like nearsightedness, farsightedness, astigmatism, or presbyopia.
 If you have suffered from one of these refractive errors, you might be considering LASIK.
-You might also be wondering what to expect after surgery — more specifically: what can’t you do after LASIK eye surgery?
+You might also be wondering what to expect after surgery—more specifically, what you can’t do after LASIK surgery.